AerSale (ASLE)

 Martin Garmendia, Chief Financial Officer, Treasurer and Secretary

-Martin Garmendia has served as Chief Financial Officer of AerSale since 2018.
-He joined AerSale in 2015 as Vice President & Controller and was promoted to Senior Vice President of Finance & Corporate Controller before becoming CFO.
-Prior to AerSale, he held various roles at NextEra Energy (including Senior Director of Corporate Accounting for Florida Power & Light and Controller during the IPO of NextEra Energy Partners) from 2006 to 2015, and at Bacardi USA, Inc. from 2003 to 2006.
+Martin Garmendia has served as Chief Financial Officer of AerSale since 2018, having joined the company in 2015 as Vice President & Controller.
+Before joining AerSale, he held various financial roles at NextEra Energy (NYSE: NEE) from 2006 to 2015, including Senior Director of Corporate Accounting for Florida Power & Light and Controller during the IPO of NextEra Energy Partners (NYSE: NEP).
+He also served as Finance Manager of the Forecast Budget & Analysis Group at Bacardi USA, Inc. from 2003 to 2006.

 Gary Jones, Chief Operating Officer and Head of Material Sales

-Paul Hechenberger, Senior Vice President, General Counsel & Corporate Secretary
+Paul A. Hechenberger, Senior Vice President, General Counsel & Corporate Secretary

-Paul Hechenberger joined AerSale in August 2025 as Senior Vice President, General Counsel & Corporate Secretary.
-He has over 40 years of legal, leadership, and aerospace experience, with a focus on commercial transactions and corporate governance/compliance.
-His previous roles include Partner with Shutts & Bowen, General Counsel at iAero Group, Deputy General Counsel at Spirit AeroSystems, General Counsel and Chief M&A Counsel at BBA Aviation (Aftermarket Services), and Corporate Counsel at Tyco Fire & Security.
+Paul Hechenberger joined AerSale in August 2025.
+His previous roles include Partner at Shutts & Bowen, General Counsel at iAero Group, Deputy General Counsel at Spirit AeroSystems, and General Counsel at BBA Aviation (Aftermarket Services).
+He has extensive experience counseling companies on M&A, commercial and government contracting, joint ventures, and governance.

 Craig Wright, Senior Vice President & Head of Asset Management